These are the best accessories for your Amazon Fire Tablet

 Best Amazon Fire Tablet Accessories Android Central 2019

 So you've decided to pick up a shiny new Amazon Fire tablet.
-Maybe it's the 7-incher.. or the 10-inch HD version... or even one of the great Kids Editions.
+Maybe it's the 7-incher, the 10-inch HD version, or even one of the great Kids Editions.
 Whichever one you grabbed, congratulations!
 You've made a smart decision because while these aren't the most powerful Android-based tablets you can find, they're easily the best value for your money.
 Now's the time to accessorize!
 Here are some of the best must-have accessories for an Amazon Fire tablet owner.

 - Put a case on it - grown-up edition: Amazon Fire HD 10 Tablet Case